Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-ui/src/design-tokens/README.md

 Has no accessibility configuration relative to its context.

-#### Perceivable
+#### Discernible

-Considered to be perceivable from a contrast perspective.
+Considered to be discernible from a contrast perspective.
 Intended for use as a component bounding outline or for large text.

 Meets accessibility requirements for 3:1 contrast relative to its context in AA mode.
 Increases to 4.5:1 in AAA mode.